Version One

 ScaleAI

 With an intro from our good friend Morgan Beller, we met co-founder Lucy Guo at an In-N-Out Burger in July 2016 when the company was going through YC.
 We had a difficult time wrapping our heads around how to scale a human capital intensive business (i.e. data labelling with mechanical turk).
-In just 5 years, the company is now valued at $7.3B and is on track to hit an annual run rate of $100M with customers like PayPal, Pinterest, and the US Air Force.
+As of May 2024, the company is valued at $14B.

 Shopify